 It is officially back-to-school time.
-Every year, parents (and especially students) must face the inevitable: the arrival of midsummer means it is time for students to head back to school.
+Every year, parents (and especially students) must face the inevitable: the arrival of midsummer.
 And that means back-to-school spending, sales, trends, and marketing.
 And tons of back-to-school stats.
 Tons.

 COPY and PASTE THIS 👇 CODE to EMBED THIS ☝️GRAPHIC.

 Now, let’s dig into the data.

 How Much Back-to-School Shoppers Are Spending in 2023

 The 2023 back-to-school spending season is expected to be the biggest one yet with consumers planning to spend a total of $135 billion in back-to-school and back-to-college spending.